NeroReflex/sessionrunner/README.md

   - session switching performs a logout and a new login: ugly, clogger logs, easy to break
   - session switching must depend on how you logged in: the whole distro must be specialized

+## How To

+Using SessionRunner is easy enough: configure you login software (can be gdm, sddm or any other) to run SessionRunner when the user has performed the login.

+Exact configurations steps depends on the method used to login.